plaidpants/WhenAliensAttack/README.md

 ![screenshot](/../master/Screenshot0.png?raw=true)

-The game was submitted to Oculus and accepted but they will not publish it without permission from Taito/Square Enix.
+The game was submitted to Oculus and accepted but they will not publish it on Oculus Home without permission from Taito/Square Enix.
+Probably due to the inclusion of Oculus Arcade on the GearVR.

 ![screenshot](/../master/Screenshot26playfield+circle+space.png?raw=true)